uwitzig/tutorial-kafka-and-functions-on-ibm-cloud/README.md

 # Get and configure sample application to produce messages

 IBM Event Streams Service is a high-throughput message bus built with Apache Kafka.
-To get started with Event Streams and start sending and receiving messages, you can use the sample application.
+To get started with Event Streams and start sending and receiving messages, you can use the IBM Event Streams sample application.

 ## 1. Get prerequisites

 Install [git](https://git-scm.com/) if you don't already have it.
 <br>
 Install [Python](https://www.python.org/downloads/) 3.6 or later

+##### To run the application on macOS
+* Open Keychain Access, export all certificates in System Roots to a single .pem file